 Configuration objects can map variables from the SL1 platform to a third-party platform.
-For instance, SL1 has device classes and ServiceNow has CI classes; the configuration object maps these two sets of variables together.
+For instance, SL1 has device classes and ServiceNow has CI classes; the configuration object maps these two sets of variables.

-Each global variable in the configuration has the option of being encrypted.
+Each global variable in the configuration can be encrypted.
 The values of encrypted variables are encrypted within PowerFlow upon upload through the REST API.

-You can access a list of all available configurations on the Configurations page () of the PowerFlow user interface.
+You can access a list of all available configurations on the Configurations page ( ) of the PowerFlow user interface.
 You can also create and edit configuration objects on this page.